 Every 2 weeks, a session would play that was customized to her pattern of dry/wet nights and we were given a couple of exercises that were explained fully and easy for her to do.
 Don’t let the exercises scare you, they were as simple as counting to 3 during a wee, stopping and repeating.

 We continued for several weeks, with more and more dry nights than wet.
 We went away on holiday during this stage and the bed alarm was easy to pack, we saved her chart on our laptop, although I’m sure we could have completed it on a mobile too.

-We are now 12 weeks into the course, and we have had two wet nights in the last month.
-Last week, we were at the grocery store with guests we had staying and she leaned over to me and whispered “Mum, at least we don’t have to buy nappies in front of our visitors anymore”
+Just recently we were at the grocery store with guests we had staying and No3 leaned over to me and whispered “Mum, at least we don’t have to buy nappies in front of our visitors anymore”